Boone Carlyle: Development

 Unlike many other characters of the first season, who were rewritten based on their actors, Boone was largely the same through production.
-He was going to be named Boone Anthony Markham V, going by the nickname, "Five."
+He was originally going to be named Boone Anthony Markham V, going by the nickname "Five."
 In the script for the pilot, the writers ran a search and replace to change Boone's name so when Jack counted to five, the script read, "One, two, three, four, Boone."
 Somerhalder did not want to shoot a pilot; however, he jumped at the opportunity once he found out he would be working with co-creator/executive producer J. J. Abrams.
 Somerhalder was paid between $20,000 and $40,000 an episode, initially received the third highest billing in the credits, before the producers decided to list the main cast alphabetically.

-Boone has appeared in a total of twenty-five episodes, and his voice has been heard in a twenty-sixth episode.
-Boone has physically appeared in three episodes since the first season with the credit of "special guest star."
-He returned for the flashbacks of Shannon, Nikki Fernandez and Paulo and Locke's hallucination.
+Boone appears in a total of twenty-five episodes, and his voice is heard in a twenty-sixth episode.
+He physically appears in three episodes after the first season with the credit of "special guest star."
+He returns for the flashbacks of Shannon, Nikki Fernandez and Paulo and Locke's hallucination.
 In Nikki's third season flashback, the producers did not ask Somerhalder to cut his hair for two days of work and had him wear a wig, making his hair noticeably longer than it should have been.

-There is some confusion over the spelling of Boone's last name.
-While "Carlyle" appears on Boone's checkbook and grave, "Carlisle" appears on the subtitles for "Hearts and Minds."
+There is some confusion over the spelling of Boone's last name: while "Carlyle" appears on Boone's checkbook and grave, "Carlisle" appears on the subtitles for "Hearts and Minds."

 In the original outline of the eleventh episode, Locke was to be accompanied by two guest characters to search for Claire and discover the Hatch.
-In the final product, Boone accompanied Locke, a choice leading to Boone's death.
+In the final product, Boone accompanies Locke, a choice leading to Boone's death.
 While the executive producers have stated Somerhalder took the news of his character's death professionally, Somerhalder has said he found it "pretty devastating."
 Boone's death is notable as the first death of a major character on the series.
 According to executive producers Damon Lindelof and Carlton Cuse, Boone's death made sense from a story perspective to fuel the rivalry between Jack and Locke and lead to the events in the season finale.
 Following Somerhalder's departure from the show, ABC signed him to another one-year contract.
 Somerhalder stated being a part of Lost was "the greatest experience" of "the greatest year of his life."